To enlarge, hover over the imageClick the image to enlarge

 [Demo Video]

-From late 1969 through 1970, Brazilian rosewood—which had been used for the sides and back—was replaced with Indian rosewood due to the Washington Convention (CITES).
+From late 1969 to 1970, Brazilian rosewood, which had been used for the sides and back, was replaced with Indian rosewood due to the Washington Convention (CITES).
 In particular, only 81 D-45s were produced in 1970.
-Among them, a D-45 like this one, which has retained such beautiful cosmetic condition, is extremely rare.
+Among them, a D-45 in such beautiful external condition as this one is extremely rare.

-—Pickguard A black pickguard is standard, but this instrument has been fitted with a tortoiseshell-patterned pickguard.
-It is a very atmospheric material that allows the wood grain and soundhole ring to show through.
+- Pickguard While a black pickguard is standard, this particular instrument has been fitted with a tortoiseshell-patterned pickguard.
+This material has a very atmospheric feel, as the wood grain and soundhole ring are visible through it.

-—Neck The mahogany neck, with its moderate thickness, is finished in a gentle V-shape.
-Volute shaping has been carefully applied to ensure structural integrity.
+- neck The mahogany neck, with its just-right thickness, is finished in a gentle V-shape.
+The volute processing, which maintains strength, has also been carefully applied.

-ーBridge The ebony down-belly bridge is fitted with a short saddle.
-The white bridge pins have been replaced with ivoroid ones.
-The pins, featuring a beautiful distinctive pattern, are adorned with abalone dots.
+-Bridge The ebony downbelly bridge is fitted with a short saddle.
+The white bridge pins have been replaced with ivoroid pins.
+The pin, with its distinctive and beautiful pattern, is adorned with abalone dots.

-—Headstock As a remnant of previous years, the use of Brazilian rosewood for the veneer is a specification unique to this era.
-It was also during this period that the headstock shape changed from a rounded profile to a more angular one.
+- Headstock As a remnant of previous years, the use of Brazilian rosewood veneer is a feature that can only be appreciated during this period.
+It was around this time that the head shape began to change from a rounded shape to a more angular shape.

-- Tuning Machines It is equipped with a Grover 102 model featuring a "PAT" engraving.
-The use of flathead screws on the knob sides is also a characteristic of GROVER tuners used in the 1970s.
-The 4th string peg has been replaced with one featuring a longer post (marked with "PAT").
-Additionally, while the PAT markings on the 1st–3rd and 5th–6th strings are on the inside, the marking on the 4th string peg is on the outside, confirming that it has been replaced.
+- Tuning Machine It is equipped with a GROVER 102 engine with a patent stamp.
+The slotted screws on the knob side are also a characteristic feature of Grover products used in the 1970s.
+The tuning peg for the 4th string has been replaced with one that has a longer post (with a "PAT" stamp).
+Furthermore, the fact that the PAT markings on the 1st to 3rd strings and the 5th to 6th strings are on the inside, while the marking on the 4th string tuning peg is on the outside, confirms that it has been replaced.

-[Specs/Included Case] TOP: German Spruce BACK/SIDES: Indian Rosewood FINGERBOARD/BRIDGE: Ebony NECK: Mahogany NUT WIDTH: 42mm SCALE: 642mm CASE: Original Hard Shell Case
+[Specifications/Included Case] TOP: German Spruce BACK/SIDES: Indian Rosewood FINGERBOARD/BRIDGE: Ebony NECK: Mahogany Nut width: 42mm SCALE: 642mm CASE : Original Hard Shell Case

-[Playing Condition] - String height at the 12th fret: 2.6 mm on the 6th string side, 2.1 mm on the 1st string side - Saddle height: approx. 2.0mm–2.5mm -There is no muffling or buzzing, and the playing condition is excellent.
+[Playing condition] -String height at the 12th fret: 2.6mm on the 6th string side, 2.1mm on the 1st string side - Saddle protrusion amount: Approximately 2.0mm to 2.5mm - There are no muffled or buzzing sounds, and the playing condition is good.

 Scheduled for shipment